trychlos/pwix-accounts-ui/README.md

     This method returns the `pwix:i18n` namespace of the `pwix:accounts-ui` package.

     With that name, anyone is so able to provide additional translations.

+- `AccountsUI.namedDropdownItems( name )`

+    A client-only method which returns the full list of menu items to be displayed in regard with the current connection state, and the relevant `acUserLogin` configuration parameters.

+    The returned value is an array of HTML strings '`<a>...</a>`'.

+    Parameters are:

+    - `name`: the name given to `acUserLogin` component when defining it

+    A reactive data source.

 - `AccountsUI.ready()`